lsst/LDM-230/index.rst

 reconfigured as masters in the event of a failure.

-The large Query Services database is designed to be at least single-fault-tolerant [10]_, as is the shared disk used by the image caches and storage.
+The large Query Services database is designed to be at least single-fault-tolerant [#f10]_, as is the shared disk used by the image caches and storage.

 The image regeneration and cutout services will be replicated across multiple nodes in a standard load-balanced Web service configuration.

+.. _dac-maintenance-upgrades:

 Maintenance and Upgrades
 ------------------------